Tutorials and Study Strategy Sessions

 This printable schedule will allow you to plan your study strategy for the week.
 Peer tutoring schedules for the West and Florida Campuses are available in the Office of Student Services.

-On the Main Campus, lab study strategy sessions are designed to give you an additional opportunity to view lab materials, as well as participate in review sessions and mock practical exams, to help conquer your nerves to achieve success in lab.
+On the Main Campus, lab study strategy sessions are designed to give you an additional opportunity to view lab materials, as well as participate in review sessions and mock practical exams.
+Regular participation can help you conquer your nerves and align you for success in lab.
 To provide you the best experience possible, lab attendance is limited to 10 or 15 students per session and you must sign-up in advance.

 PASS Lab Registration Form (Main Campus)

 The PASS lab registration form allows you to sign up for your preferred lab study strategy session on a weekly basis.
-Registration forms will be processed Monday through Thursday at noon in the order they are received.
-Due to the Spinal Anatomy Lab study session schedule, registration is done one week in advance of when the sessions are held.
-Please check the lab session preregistration sheets each week to verify your assigned lab study session section.
+Registration forms will be processed Monday through Friday at noon in the order they are received.
+You will receive a confirmation email with your lab review section within 2 business days of registration.

 Study Strategy Self-Help Resources